 Once Council has formally considered repealing the outdated and redundant policies, the Council policy section on the City's website will be updated.
 This will ensure that Council and members of the public have access to, and the ability to search, all the relevant Council policies.
-Staff will then turn to next phase of the project, which will be to update the 44 policies that were highlighted to be amended.
+Staff will then turn to next phase of the project, which will be to update the 46 policies that were highlighted to be amended.
 Work will also continue with reviewing and updating Administrative policies.
-The goal is to have all Council policies updated before the end of 2021.